jsx-eslint/eslint-plugin-react/docs/rules/jsx-equals-spacing.md

+# react/jsx-equals-spacing

-# Enforce or disallow spaces around equal signs in JSX attributes (`react/jsx-equals-spacing`)
+📝 Enforce or disallow spaces around equal signs in JSX attributes.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).